bbauska/CSS3-Tricks/frameworks.md

 <a href="https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/">
 OOCSS</a> encourage lengthy override chains.

-Which has led me to a novel way of writing CSS called “<i>Context-Aware Styling</i>”.
+Which has led me to a novel way of writing CSS called “<b><i>Context-Aware Styling</i></b>”.

-Context-aware styling works well with
+<b>Context-aware styling</b> works well with
 <a href="https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/">
 ITCSS</i> (The only existing methodology in CSS that should still be in use even today).

-Context-aware styling works by separating form from function which is a more mature way to separate concerns.
+<b>Context-aware</b> styling works by separating form from function which is a more mature way to separate concerns.
 It highlights the need to use utility classes only for things that hardly change (structure e.g. display, margin, width) and semantic class names + semantic and ARIA attribute selectors for thing that change a lot (skin e.g. color, background-color, font-style).

 One of the reasons why people find the cascade in CSS annoying is because of how easy it is to abuse it.
 It takes a lot of experience and discipline to stop this abuse.
 I have found that when cascade override chains are kept to a minimum, much of the issues with writing CSS disappear.
 Don’t write more CSS to undo/override existing CSS if you can avoid it and still achieve the same result.
 Writing more CSS this way is very inefficient.